VAMDC/Standards/doc/source/dataConsumerProtocol/dataconsumer.rst

 The application should be registered in the VAMDC registry.
 This makes it visible to generic UIs such as the VAMDC portal.

-If registered, the registration-document type must be ``{http://www.ivoa.net/xml/VOResource/v1.0}Service`` as defined in the IVOA standard for registration [ref].
-The registration must include the capability data taken from the VOSI resource of the application.
+If registered, the registration-document type must be ``{http://www.ivoa.net/xml/VOResource/v1.0}Service`` as defined in the IVOA standard for registration.
+The registration must include the capability data taken from the VOSI-capabilities resource of the application, as detailed above.

 Generic UIs will typically present users with a list of XSAMS-consuming applications.
 The ``title`` element of the application's registration-document should be suitable to distinguish the application in such a list: it should state explicitly but tersely what the application does.